openvinotoolkit/model_server/extras/openvino-operator-openshift/README.md

 Here are the options for accessing the endpoints:
 - deploy the client inside the Kubernetes `pod` in the cluster.
 The client in the cluster can access the endpoint via the service name or the service cluster ip
 - configure the service type as the `NodePort` - it will expose the service on the Kubernetes `node` external IP address
-- in the managed Kubernetes cloud deployment use service type as `LoadBalanced` - it will expose the service as external IP address
+- in the managed Kubernetes cloud deployment use service type as `LoadBalancer` - it will expose the service as external IP address
 - configure OpenShift [`route` resource](https://docs.openshift.com/container-platform/4.6/networking/routes/route-configuration.html)
   or [`ingress` resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) in opensource Kubernetes linked with OVMS service.
   In OpenShift, this operation could be done from the web console.